Clarence J. McLeod: Political career

 In November 1920, McLeod was elected as a Republican from Michigan's 13th congressional district to the 66th United States Congress to fill the vacancy caused by the death of Charles A. Nichols.
 McLeod served from November 2, 1920, to March 3, 1921.
 At the time, McLeod was the youngest person ever elected to Congress, being just five months over the age of 25—the minimum age required by the U.S. Constitution.
 Furthermore, McLeod was a candidate only to fill the unexpired term of Nichols.
 At that same election, Vincent M. Brennan was simultaneously elected to a full term in the 67th Congress.

 In 1922, however, McLeod was elected to the 68th Congress and subsequently re-elected to the six succeeding Congresses, serving in the House of Representatives without interruption from March 4, 1923, to January 3, 1937.
 He was an unsuccessful candidate in the Republican primary election for governor of Michigan in 1934.
 In 1936, he lost to Democrat George O'Brien in the general election for the 75th Congress.
 In 1937, McLeod was an unsuccessful candidate for the Republican nomination for mayor of Detroit.

 In 1938, McLeod defeated O'Brien to be elected to the 76th Congress, serving from January 3, 1939, to January 3, 1941.
 McLeod lost to O'Brien in 1940, 1942, and 1944.
 In 1946, McLeod was defeated for the Republican nomination by Howard Aldridge Coffin, who then went on to defeat O'Brien in the general election.
 McLeod won the Republican nomination in 1950 and 1952, but lost both times to O'Brien in the general election.

 Later life

-After leaving Congress, McLeod returned to the practice of law and was a consultant to the administrator of Federal Civil Defense Administration.
+After leaving Congress, McLeod returned to the practice of law and was a consultant to the administrator of the Federal Civil Defense Administration.
 He died in Detroit in 1959 and was interred in the city's Mount Olivet Cemetery.